Khost rebellion (1924–1925): Quelling of the rebellion (1925)

 Abd-al Karim evaded capture and fled back into the British Raj.
 Tom Lansford attributes the defeat of the rebels to the Royal Army's superior weapons and training.
-Louis Dupree attributes the defeat to Britain selling 2 World War I-era aircraft to Afghanistan, stating that they had "a salutory effect on tribal forces when they appeared on the scene, bombing and strafing the rebels."

 Aftermath

 The Minar-e-Elm-wa-Jahil (Minaret of Knowledge and Ignorance, also known as the Khost monument) in 2009.

 Over the course of the rebellion, which Fayz Muhammad described as being suppressed "only with great difficulty", 14,000 people had perished, and the Afghan government lost £5 million in state revenue.
 Although unsuccessful, it succeeded in delaying many of the king's reforms until 1928.

 According to Waseem Raja, "The Khost Rebellion was important for two reasons.
 First it revealed the weaknesses of the Afghan army which remained poorly trained, underpaid and sadly lacking in medical facilities.
 Furthermore there was increasing discontent among the older officers many of whom had been superseded by younger European educated men.
 They deeply resented the fact that various modernization schemes had depleted the Amir's meagre financial resources at the expenses of the army.
 The revolt started the disunity in the country, the deterioration of administration, especially in the provinces and to check the disorderly progress of development in Afghanistan.
 Amanullah's dependence on the tribe to put down the rebellion only increased their already considerable power."

 The defeat of the Khost rebellion was followed by reprisals on the Mangal population.
 1515 men were executed, 600 women were dragged off to Kabul, and 3000 houses were burnt and razed to the ground.
 In the central square of Kabul, the Khost Monument was built, celebrating the "triumph of knowledge over ignorance".
 The monument sustained some damage during the civil wars of the 1990s but was later rebuilt.
 In 2022 and 2023, Kabuli passers-by were asked about the monument's origin; most believed that it related to the Third Anglo-Afghan War or the 1928-1929 civil war.
 Only one passer-by correctly identified the monument with the Khost rebellion.